Joseph Blankson: Boat accident

 On Saturday 28 July 2018, the boat carrying 25 passengers left Abonnema Wharf for Bakana.
 Blankson and his sister were traveling to Bakana for a funeral.
 It was raining heavily during the boat's passage and the river was full of debris.
 Eventually the boat capsized.

 Blankson swam in and out of the river 13 times to rescue the passengers.
 Suffering from exhaustion, he drowned on the 14th rescue attempt.
 It was reported that Blankson was the only fatality in the boat accident.

 Personal life

 Blankson met his wife Mercy Blankson, a Microbiology graduate, in 2012 at their NYSC camp in Obubra, Cross River State.
 They got married the following year and had three children, but lost one as a result of a fire accident on 25 December 2016.

 Death and legacy

 Blankson's body was recovered a day later after the accident; he was buried the same day in the river according to customs over drowning.
 A service of songs in honour of the deceased was held and well attended.

-On 29 July 2019, The Joe Blankson Foundation and swimming academy was setup in his honour by his wife and family to teach swimming and safety procedures for maritime travel.
+On 29 July 2019, The Joe Blankson Foundation and swimming academy was set up in his honour by his wife and family to teach swimming and safety procedures for maritime travel.